mWater/offline-leaflet-map/README.md

                 The idea is to make it possible to zoom in but also to locate your saved data from a lower zoom level when working offline. **zoomLevelLimit** will limit the zoom depth.

+* **saveRegions(regions, zoomLevel, onStarted, onSuccess, onError):**
+save all tiles with the regions defined on the `regions` parameter.  `regions` is an Array objects.
+Each object defines a lat/lon box.
+This will cahce al tiles in this region with the same behavior as saveTiles.
+See the [regions-demo.html  example](#regions-demo)
 * **calculateNbTiles(zoomLevelLimit):** An important function that will tell you how many tiles would be saved by a call to saveTiles.
                     Make sure to call this function and limit any call to saveTiles() if you want to avoid saving millions of tiles. **zoomLevelLimit** will limit the zoom depth.